philfv9/spmf-server-webclient/README.md

 This project is a **lightweight front-end client** designed to interact with a running instance of **SPMF-Server**.

-It replaces command-line or desktop tools with a visual, intuitive, and interactive browser interface.
+It replaces command-line and desktop tools with a visual, intuitive, and interactive browser interface.

 <div align="center">
   <img src="/images/webclient.png" alt="SPMF server" >